xinghanlizju/xinghanlizju.github.io/source/_posts/How-to-deal-with-outliers.md

 date: 2024-06-03 14:15:47
 ---

-# How to deal with outliers from Maximum Likelihood Estimation
+# How to deal with outliers in Maximum Likelihood Estimation problem
 This post will introduce a common method for dealing with outliers in MLE problem.

 ## Intro